-Please note that there is required, teacher-led student prep work prior to this program.
+Please note that there is required teacher-led student prep work prior to this program.
 We recommend leading prep lessons one to two weeks before your field trip with us.
 Thank you!

 - Students will define and identify the ecological significance of an Estuary

 - Students will identify at least one environmental impact of climate change

 - Students will learn how to organize their thoughts and communicate to a group

 - Students will discuss solutions to a local environmental concern that support and protect all stakeholders

 - Student Capacity: 30 students per program